wmcorless/kema/doc/masternode.md

 Once completed running it will ask for private key (just hit the return key) It will then say "kema server starting" will be displayed and a new key will be generated.

 When program finishes highlight complete line starting with "MN#".
 Once highlighted it will be copied into your clipboard.
-Now click on tools of your Kema Coin Wallet and then open Masternode configuration file.
+Now in the Kema Coin Wallet click on tools and then open Masternode configuration file.

-Paste the line you just copied into the Masternode Configuration file, Change # sign to latest number of the node.
-CTRL "S" to save file. run debug console in wallet, "getaccountaddress MN#" --copy address generated and paste into the address box under Send.
+On a blank line paste the line you just copied into the Masternode Configuration file.
+Change # sign to 1 or the latest number of the node.
+CTRL "S" to save file.
+In the wallet click Tools > Debug to go to the console Type

+    getaccountaddress MN1

+Copy address generated

 ### Send 5000 coins

+Click the send tab.
+Paste the address you created in the previous step in the "Pay to:" block You should see MN1 appear in the "Label" to confirm you have done this correctly.
+Enter 5000 coins in the amount and press send.

-Open Transactions and click on "Payment to yourself" RIGHT CLICK and copy TXID #.
+Open Transactions and you should see the transaction you created.
+Double click on "Payment to yourself" to open a window.
+Double click on the txid number to highlight it, then copy it.
-You will then paste it in Masternode config file one space after MN# line.
+Go back to your masternode config file and then paste it in Masternode config file one space after MN# line.
 CTRL S and save the file.
 Go back to the Debug Console and run the below command.

     masternode outputs

-it will then give you a listing of all transaction ID's of your Masternodes.
+It will then give you a listing of all transaction ID's of your Masternodes.
-Compare the last four digits of each ID.
+Compare the last four digits of each ID to find the one you just created.
 The last digit of each line will be a 1 or a 0 (zero).
 Now enter that digit at the end of the line following a blank space.
-DO NOT HIT THE ENTER KEY.
-That digit has to be the last character in the config file or your Node will not run.
+Your config line should not have any enter keys on the line just spaces seperating each item.
+The number has to be the last character in the config file or your Node will not run.
-Now close the configuration file and close the Kema Wallet program.
+Now save and close the configuration file and close the Kema Wallet program.

-Once program has closed, it will take 15-30 seconds before all files are written.
+### Start Masternode

-Restart the wallet.
-Once wallet is in sync open Masternodes Highlight the node you just created.
+Restart the wallet and wait for it to sync.
+Select Masternode Tab and select the node you just created.
-You can either click on "Start alias" or "Start MISSING" to ENABLE the newly created Masternode.
+Click on "Start Alias"  button to ENABLE the newly created Masternode.
+If everything has been done correctly it should say "Enabled".

-Now we have to check if it is running on the server, to do so copy the below command and right click in your open session of PuTTY.
+Now we have to check if it is running on the server, open puTTY and log into your server.
-Hit the enter key.
+At the Prompt enter the following:

     kema-cli masternode status

 The last line should read: "status" : "Masternode successfully started".
 You may now close your PuTTY session and you are ready to create another server and start another node if desired.
+If your server says "In Sync: Waiting for remote Activation" repeat Start Masternode again.
+If you have any questions or need assistance visit us at Discord.